justlend/justlend-protocol/README.md

 <dl>
   <dt>CToken, CErc20 and CEther</dt>
   <dd>The Justlend jTokens, which are self-contained borrowing and lending contracts.
-CToken contains the core logic and CTrc20 and CEther add public interfaces for Trc20 tokens and ether, respectively.
+CToken contains the core logic and CTrc20 and CEther add public interfaces for Trc20 tokens and TRX, respectively.
 Each jToken is assigned an interest rate and risk model (see InterestRateModel and Comptroller sections), and allows accounts to *mint* (supply capital), *redeem* (withdraw capital), *borrow* and *repay a borrow*.
 Each jToken is an TRC-20 compliant token where balances represent ownership of the market.</dd>
 </dl>

 <dl>